GSA/digitalgov.gov/content/events/2019/09/2019-09-05-plain-language-summit.md

 - Follow [@govplainlang on Twitter](https://twitter.com/govplainlang)

 **NOTE:** In-person tickets are limited and going quickly, so sign-up fast!
-Federal employees registered with a .mil or .gov email will receive priority, and others after.